Receiving an angry email from a customer, that seems unnecessary to us, is like a bomb for employee morale. As usual, NetHunt has got the answers.

 I am unable to take one of the fully claimed and purchased laptops away from its winning owner to provide you with this deal, nor will we be discounting other $1000.00 items to the fire-sale price of $299.00 offered in our “Amazon Customers Vote” promotion.
 As I’m sure you are aware, promotions are for a limited time only and cannot be extended.

-(Refocusing.
-Here we get a logical explanation of why, despite how much we all want it, it’s impossible to bend some rules or fix the situation without hurting anyone else)
+Refocusing.
+Here we get a logical explanation of why, despite how much we want it, it’s impossible to bend the rules or fix the situation without hurting anyone else.

 Take heart; Norman Mailer wrote all of his novels by hand.
 And you’ve surely heard the phrase, “the pen is mightier than the sword”?
 It would sound absurd to substitute “laptop” for the word “pen.”

-(Here we have something borderline refocusing and problem-solving.
-While the client’s original point was that he was going to use that laptop for writing a novel, Autumn introduces an alternative and suggests her help in finding a better-suited writing tool)
+Here, we have some borderline refocusing and problem-solving.
+While the client’s original point was that he was going to use that laptop for writing a novel, Autumn introduces an alternative and suggests her help in finding a better-suited writing tool.

 Despite this setback, I eagerly await the publication of your novel, and can assure you that I will be among the earliest purchasers at the bookstore.